thomisont/psychic-source-transcript-analysis/Project_Summary_Updates.md

 The Psychic Source Transcript Analysis Tool has a solid foundation with working UI components and data processing logic.
 The main barrier to completion is obtaining real conversation data from the ElevenLabs API, which requires either fixing the authentication issues or developing an alternative data source.

 The application successfully demonstrates the concept and provides value through its analysis and visualization capabilities.
 With proper data integration, it could become a powerful tool for analyzing psychic reading conversations and extracting valuable insights.

+## Project Update: March 26, 2025

+### UI and Functionality Enhancements

+#### Navigation Improvements:
+- Renamed "Data Selection" to "Transcript Viewer" for clarity
+- Changed "Analysis" to "Themes & Sentiment" to better reflect content
+- Updated "Visualization" to "Engagement Metrics" for better user understanding

+#### Data Visualization Enhancements:
+- Added visible date range indicator showing currently selected time period
+- Implemented call count metric showing total conversations in selected period
+- Added "All" timeframe option to show data since January 1, 2025
+- Improved date filtering to ensure all charts show consistent date ranges
+- Added explanatory notes for aggregated data displays (Time of Day, Day of Week)

+#### UX Improvements:
+- Enhanced date range selector with better visual indicators for active selection
+- Improved conversation ID search to display results in the data table first
+- Added better error handling for empty searches and invalid IDs
+- Implemented client-side data filtering for more accurate visualizations

+### Technical Learnings:
+- The application uses Flask (backend) with Bootstrap 5 and Chart.js (frontend)
+- Data is sourced from the ElevenLabs Conversational Voice Agent API
+- The agent conversation data structure includes: agent_id, agent_name, conversation_id, start_time, duration, message_count, status, and call_successful
+- Both server-side and client-side filtering is used for data visualization
+- Chart.js is configured for responsive design with careful handling of date ranges
+- Replit deployment requires specific Flask configuration for proper execution

+### Next Development Areas:
+- Enhanced analysis of conversation patterns and user engagement
+- Improved sentiment analysis capabilities
+- Export functionality for charts and visualizations
+- Further refinement of filtering capabilities